innogames/slack-bot/readme.md

 - `list queue`

 ## Jira
-Query information from Jira, either from a single ticket, or a whole list of tickets.
+The bot is able to query information from Jira, either from a single ticket, or a whole list of tickets.

+By default the commands are not available and not visible in the "help", till the "jira.host" is defined in the config file.

 **Examples**
 - `jira TEST-1234`